Before You Begin To Design Your Sticker…

 bigger isn’t always better

 Bigger custom stickers don’t work for certain applications The bigger the sticker the easier to see, right?
 True, but a promotional sticker won’t be seen by anyone if it is never applied.
-Put big stickers on your company vehicles but give customers a sticker that they are willing and apt to apply somewhere visible to the masses.
+Put big car sticker designs on your company vehicles but give customers a sticker that they are willing and apt to apply somewhere visible to the masses.

 A sticker’s visual appeal and impact is increased when designs are cut to shape (something other than a square or rectangle).
-Circles and ovals often have no added cost, and any custom shape is possible with the use of a die.
+Circles and ovals are common promotional and car sticker designs and often have no added cost, and any custom shape is possible with the use of a die.
 A die is usually well worth the inexpensive one-time fee.

 consider back copy